-- a.
-A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures that are experimental. - b.
-A description of any reasonably foreseeable risks or discomforts to the subject. - c.
-A description of any benefits to the subject or to others that may reasonably be expected from the research. - d.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject. - e.
+A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures that are experimental.

+A description of any reasonably foreseeable risks or discomforts to the subject.

+A description of any benefits to the subject or to others, which may reasonably be expected from the research.

+A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject.

 A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained.
 For example, describe procedures that will be followed to maintain the subject's privacy and confidentiality, how the identifying information or specimens will be stored and for how long.
 Also describe who will have access to the identifying data.

-Army regulations require that medical care for research-related injury be provided at no cost to the subject.
 Include the following explanation of medical care available for research-related injury:

 "Should you be injured as a direct result of participating in this research project, you will be provided medical care, at no cost to you, for that injury.
 You will not receive any injury compensation, only medical care.
 You should also understand that this is not a waiver or release of your legal rights.
-You should discuss this issue thoroughly with the Principal Investigator before you enroll in this study."
+You should discuss this issue thoroughly with the principal investigator before you enroll in this study."